Host extension from Office 365 CDN (Hello World part 4)

 Get-SPOTenantCdnOrigins -CdnType Public

 Note that your newly added origin is listed as a valid CDN origin.
-Final configuration of the origin takes approximately 15 minutes, so we can continue creating your test extension, which will be hosted from the origin after deployment is completed.
+Final configuration of the origin takes approximately 15 minutes, so we can continue creating your test extension, which is hosted from the origin after deployment is completed.

 When the origin is listed without the